RobKnowles248/book-club/testing.md

 ![Screenshot of unfilled book name](static/images/testing/no-book-name.png)
 - When the form is submitted with no author it prompts you to fill in the author.
 ![Screenshot of unfilled author](static/images/testing/no-author.png)
-- If you try to add a book that already exists in the database a flash message appears to tell you this, you are redirected to the `add_review` page and the book is not added.
+- If you try to add a book that already exists in the database a flash message appears to tell you this, you are redirected to the `add_review` page with the book field filled in and the book is not added.
 ![Screenshot of flash message](static/images/testing/book-exists.png)
-- If you fill in a new book and it's author, you are redirected to the add_review page and a flash message appears to say that you were successful in adding the review.
+- If you fill in a new book and it's author, you are redirected to the `add_review` page with the book field filled in and a flash message appears to say that you were successful in adding the review.
 ![Screenshot of flash message](static/images/testing/book-added.png)

 ## Testing the add review functionality: